hellolinz/zlin0379-tracker/README.md

 node server.js
 ```

-After running the command, the a live server will be initialised.
+After running the command, a live server will be initialised.
 Type [localhost:8888](http://localhost:8888) in your browser to enter the app.

 ```bash
 App server is running on port 8888